nitinthewiz/TheLinkBlog/_posts/2008/12/2008-12-02-using-the-ec2-environment.md

-As your applications complexity increases, youll thank yourself for the opportunity to reduce the complexity underneath it.
+As your application’s complexity increases, you’ll thank yourself for the opportunity to reduce the complexity underneath it.